-During the pre-war years, Socal’s aggressive exploration program extended to the Southeastern United States, where the California Company, a Socal subsidiary, made its first discovery at Bayou Barataria, Louisiana, in 1939.
-Socal subsequently made discoveries in the U.S. Gulf Coast, the U.S. and Canadian Rocky Mountains, and eastward to the Atlantic.
+During the prewar years, Socal’s aggressive exploration program extended to the Southeastern United States, where the California Company, a Socal subsidiary, made its first discovery at Bayou Barataria, Louisiana, in 1939.

 moving forward in difficult times

-To offset the Depression’s dramatic impact on earnings, the company stimulated sales by bringing out solidly researched new products, including Standard Gasoline in 1931, Flight and Standard Penn motor oils in 1932, Standard Unsurpassed Gasoline with Tetraethyl Lead in 1934, DELO (Diesel Engine Lubricating Oil) in 1935, and RPM Motor Oil in 1936.
+To offset the Great Depression’s dramatic impact on earnings, the company stimulated sales by bringing out solidly researched new products, including Standard Gasoline in 1931, DELO oils in 1935 and RPM Motor Oil in 1936.

 fueling the war effort

-The onset of World War II changed everything for the company – from the product line to the lives of its employees.
-With the entry of the United States into the war in December 1941, Socal became a key supplier of crude oil and refined products for the Allies in the Pacific.
+With the entry of the United States into World War II in December 1941, Socal became a key supplier of crude oil and refined products for the Allies in the Pacific.

-The efforts of employees received many kudos from U.S. military and government leaders, such as General Douglas MacArthur, who wrote: “To the men and women of Standard of California: We, the soldiers of the fighting line, give thanks to you soldiers of the production line for the sinews of war that made our victory possible.”
+The efforts of employees received much praise from U.S. military and government leaders, such as General Douglas MacArthur, who wrote: “To the men and women of Standard Oil of California: We, the soldiers of the firing line, give thanks to you soldiers on the production line for the sinews of war that [made] our victory possible.”

 a new identity